JagadeeswarThimmareddygari/linux/commands.md

 - The file size in bytes
 - The files last modified datatime
 - The file name

+| Also one of my favorite command is tree command to display all files and directories in the current folder.

 ---

 ## cd command